en

 Image of a new Austrian ID with QR

-Among other things, this QR code contains a rather high-quality portrait photo
+Among other things, this QR code contains a rather high-quality portrait photo.

-The ability to process diverse barcode formats
+Support for diverse barcode formats

 Regula Document Reader SDK is an example of such a solution.